 Systems and software engineering involves the development of methodologies, processes and tools for building robust, high performance computer-based systems.
 In this area, our researchers have applied their expertise on key challenges in agile development, context-aware middleware, cost estimation, cyber-physical systems, real-time embedded systems, software metrics, software processes and quality, storage in embedded systems and risk management.
 They are also working on solutions to the problems arising from the use of business-critical applications.

-Tier 3 of the Department’s strategic approach to research includes cross-area centres and laboratories in which interdisciplinary work is conducted on strategic applications that are in high demand.
-Strong partnerships established with local and international academic institutions and dominant industry players are noteworthy here, allowing us to establish joint laboratories and successfully complete projects with high impact and significance.
+Tier 3 of the Department's strategic approach to research includes cross-area research centres and laboratories in which interdisciplinary work is conducted on strategic applications that are in high demand.
+Strong partnerships established with local and international academic institutions and industry players are noteworthy here, allowing us to establish joint laboratories and successfully complete projects with high impact and significance.

 Over the past decade, the Department has established and developed its research reputation through the following centres and laboratories.